fabrice-fouron/fabrice-fouron/README.md

 - 👋 Hi, I’m @fabrice-fouron
-- 👀 I’m interested in volleyball,programming, fiction
+- 👀 I’m interested in volleyball, programming, fiction
-- 🌱 I’m currently learning Java
+- 🌱 I’m am fluent in Java and Python
+- 📖 Currently learning Bash

 <!---
 fabrice-fouron/fabrice-fouron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.